mocy254/project/replit.md

    - Each chunk maintains topic context for accurate flashcard generation
    - Prevents information loss by ensuring related content stays together
    - Automatically merges results from all topic-based chunks
-4. Content passed to Gemini AI for flashcard generation with importance-based filtering
+4. Content passed to AI for flashcard generation with importance-based filtering
 5. Generated flashcards stored with associated deck metadata

 **Data Storage:**